aareid10/uniops/README.md

 >   - Map: Map function across very large arrays.
 >   - Filter: Filter function across very large arrays.
 >   - Reduce: Reduce function across very large arrays.
->   - [Underscore](https://underscorejs.org/): Reduce function across very large arrays.
->     - Union: Computes the union of the passed-in arrays: the list of unique items, in order, that are present in one or more of the arrays.
+>   - [Underscore](https://underscorejs.org/#union) Union: Computes the union of the passed-in arrays: the list of unique items, in order, that are present in one or more of the arrays.
->     - Intersection: Computes the list of values that are the intersection of all the arrays.
+>   - [Underscore](https://underscorejs.org/#intersection) Intersection: Computes the list of values that are the intersection of all the arrays.
 Each value in the result is present in each of the arrays.
->     - Difference: Similar to without, but returns the values from array that are not present in the other arrays.
+>   - [Underscore](https://underscorejs.org/#difference) Difference: Similar to without, but returns the values from array that are not present in the other arrays.
->     - Unique: Produces a duplicate-free version of the array, using === to test object equality.
+>   - [Underscore](https://underscorejs.org/#unique) Unique: Produces a duplicate-free version of the array, using === to test object equality.
 In particular only the first occurrence of each value is kept.
 If you know in advance that the array is sorted, passing true for isSorted will run a much faster algorithm.
 If you want to compute unique items based on a transformation, pass an iteratee function.
->     - Object: Converts arrays into objects.
+>     - [Underscore](https://underscorejs.org/#object) Object: Converts arrays into objects.
 Pass either a single list of [key, value] pairs, or a list of keys, and a list of values.
 Passing by pairs is the reverse of pairs.
 If duplicate keys exist, the last value wins.
 > - CANVAS: :
 >   - Pixels: Convert a HTML5 Canvas element to Blob.
 > - FILE: :